Wlab518/SV_procedure/README.md

 #group: the group names of the sample

-##the $outdir means the working path of the project, which should correspond to the outdir parameters of the “config.ini” file
+##the $outdir means the working path of the project, which should correspond to the outdir parameters of the "config.ini" file

 cd $outdir && vi sample_info.txt

-2.To prepare the configuration file as the pipeline input according to the “$conda_path/envs/mySVenv_python3/SV_procedure/test/config.ini” file
+2.To prepare the configuration file as the pipeline input according to the "$conda_path/envs/mySVenv_python3/SV_procedure/test/config.ini" file

-##the following parameters in config.ini” file must be modified:
+##the following parameters in "config.ini" file must be modified:

-#conda, datapath, infotable, outdir, group_name(based on the information of “sample_info.txt” file)
+#conda, datapath, infotable, outdir, group_name(based on the information of "sample_info.txt" file)

-3.To run the pipeline on the dataset, simply use the following command (we recommend using the “nohup” command to run the pipeline in the background):
+3.To run the pipeline on the dataset, simply use the following command (we recommend using the "nohup" command to run the pipeline in the background):

 $conda_path/bin/python $conda_path/envs/mySVenv_python3/SV_procedure/call_SVs_procedure.py config.ini